Security

 Staying Safe on Public WiFi

 Public WiFi at coffee shops, airports, and hotels is inherently insecure.
+Any data you transmit on an unencrypted network can potentially be intercepted by other users on the same network.
 Here is how to protect yourself:

 • Avoid sensitive activities — Do not access banking or enter passwords on public WiFi without a VPN

-• Disable auto-connect — Prevent your device from automatically connecting to open networks
+• Disable auto-connect — Prevent your device from automatically connecting to open networks; your phone may silently connect to a malicious hotspot

 • Use HTTPS everywhere — Ensure every website connection is encrypted (look for the padlock icon)